 Buy shares in one single company

 Perhaps you’ve done some research, or maybe somebody’s given you a tip.
 Or you’re just acting on gut feel.
 Whatever your motivation, you decide to pile the lot into one company’s shares.
 It could go well, it might go badly, with the shares possibly up or down by 20% a year later.
-Either way, your investment performance is totally reliant on the share price of one single company.
+Either way, your investment performance relies totally on the share price of a single company.

 2. Some diversification

 Buy a portfolio of UK shares, spread across different companies

 You are happy to invest into the stock market but don’t want your investment to depend on the share price of any single company.
 So you spread your investment across a range of shares, ideally across companies in different business sectors, like retailers and engineering companies.
 By diversifying across the UK stock market you can protect yourself in case any one sector struggles.
 This way, your £1,000 investment’s performance is linked to the returns from a basket of shares, rather than just one company’s.